 Tzedek Program Turns Seventh Graders into Philanthropists

-Armed with the knowledge they’ve learned in class and in talking with many organizations, seventh graders make educated philanthropic decisions, all through a Jewish lens.
-The project culminates with the students allocating grants to nonprofit organizations that they themselves have explored and championed throughout the project.
+Armed with the knowledge they’ve learned in class and direct engagement with local and national non-profit organizations, seventh graders make educated philanthropic decisions, all through a Jewish lens.
+The project culminates with the students allocating grants to non-profit organizations that they themselves have explored and championed throughout the project.
 The class also writes a weekly blog about the organizations they are researching.
 Click here to read the student blog.

-This is a key seventh grade project that integrates all academic subjects with our Judaic studies curriculum and our students' personal experience and values, to impact the world at large in a very real, tangible way.
-In the last four years, Brandeis seventh graders have donated over $110,000 to more than 25 non-profit organizations.
+This is a key seventh grade project that integrates our secular and Judaic studies curriculum with our students' personal experience and values to help repair the world in a tangible way.
+Over the past several years, Brandeis seventh graders have donated over $110,000 to more than 25 non-profit organizations.